aquaproj/aquaproj.github.io/docs/reference/registry.md

 - name: junegunn/fzf@0.28.0
 ```

-You don't have to define how to install tools by yourself because it is defined in the Registry.
+You don't have to define how to install tools yourself because it is defined in the Registry.
 Registry is reusable across multiple configuration.

 ## Standard Registry

 In the above configuration, the Standard Registry v2.5.0 is used.
-The Standard Registry is a registry which we maintain.
+The Standard Registry is a registry that we maintain.

 https://github.com/aquaproj/aqua-registry